 In our home, we love all animals.
-Desi and I often will ignore mice when they share our home, or — if the problem gets acute — we set out humane traps so we can trap the mice and set them free outdoors, usually at a dumpster.
+Desi and I often will ignore mice when they share our home, or -- if the problem gets acute -- we set out humane traps so we can trap the mice and set them free outdoors.
 Desi has rescued many mice from Billy and, before him, from Pubm, our calico hunter who loved to play with mice and eventually kill them.
 He also lovingly feeds the many birds that visit our backyard each day because who doesn't love birds?

-We have never allowed our cats outside for their own safety — cats do get run over by cars in urban areas — and because it is true that they will kill birds.
-Now that would be fine if they depended on nature for their meals, but the fact is that house cats don't.
+We have never allowed our cats outside for their own safety -- cats do get run over by cars in urban areas -- and because it is true that they will kill birds.
+That would be fine if they depended on nature for their meals, but the fact is that house cats don't.
 Even so, instinct in animals is not easy to suppress: when a cat sees a mouse or a bird, that primal urge to stalk and kill kicks in.
 They can't avoid it any more than you and I can avoid reaching for that free donut at the morning meeting.

-Billy was clearly an indoor-outdoor cat before he was found and adopted out to us.
+Billy was clearly an indoor-outdoor cat before we adopted him.
 He has a yearning for the outdoors and would escape when he got the chance, although he always came back.
 Now that we've gotten smarter about his ways, we are more successful at keeping him indoors.
 I can see it doesn't make him happy, but we have lots of windows with trees outside where he can sit and observe birds without sinking his teeth into them.
 Desi has also been thinking of building him a catio.